cgerman7x/bq-ingestion/README.md

 ```

 <h2>Testing late events arrival</h2>
-The window is set to 60 seconds and the allowed_lateness is set to 5 minutes, anything older is discarded by Dataflow.
+The window is set to 60 seconds and the allowed_lateness is set to 5 minutes, anything older is discarded by Apache Beam.

 If you want to test messages published with an old timestamp you can adjust
 inside the publish_messages method in pubsub.py how old they should be